|By Wall, J K|

-Lilly's executives say the new approach has proven so successful in recent years that it can help Lilly recoup an estimated $4.6 billion that has vanished from the company's annual revenue since 2011.
+Lilly's executives say the new approach has proven so successful in recent years that it can help Lilly recoup an estimated

 And Lilly executives think the new approach - which reduces the number of sales reps flooding physician offices - can save money, too, allowing.
 Lilly to grow its profits even faster than sales.

 Lilly has dropped the traditional "hard sell" model, in which it sent armies of the most charming people it could find into physician offices to hammer the details of Lilly's drugs into doctors' heads - with generous luncheon spreads to help the medicine go down.

 "Why don't you make your next five prescriptions a Lilly product?" was a common refrain from drug reps.

 Now Lilly instructs its more than 2,000 U.S. sales reps to ask physicians what issues their patients are having and then to act as "brokers" for all the ways in which Lilly's massive organization can solve those problems.
 Sometimes, that even means helping them find a competitor's

 medicine that would work better for a patient.